irtf-chair/code-of-coduct/draft-perkins-irtf-code-of-conduct.md

 # Participation and Accessibility

-To encourage broad participation, reflecting this diversity, participants should consider accessibility and access-related concerns when organising IRTF research group meetings, workshops, conferences, and other events.
+To encourage broad participation, and support the goal of providing an open and inclusive forum that encourages diversity of ideas and diversity of participation, IRTF participants should consider accessibility and access-related concerns when organising research group meetings, workshops, conferences, and other IRTF events to ensure such events are broadly accessible to all that wish to participate.

+Participants should work to enable remote participation in IRTF events to support those who cannot attend in person, and should aim to make materials available online in a timely and broadly accessible manner.

-The IRTF will work to support this by providing travel grants, fee waivers, childcare, and other support to allow students, early career researchers, members of under-represented groups, and others who might otherwise be unable to participate.
+The IRTF will work to provide travel grants, fee waivers, childcare, and other support to help participation by students, early career researchers, members of under-represented groups, those with disabilities, and others who might otherwise be unable to participate.
+Participants are encouraged to make use of these opportunities.

-Participants should work to make meeting materials available online in a timely manner, and to ensure that such materials are broadly accessible.
-Participants should work to enable remote participation in IRTF events to support those who cannot attend in person.

 # Rationale